Factorizations of finite groups: More examples of factorizable groups

 \begin{lemma} If a group $G$ has a presentation

 then $G$ is multifold-factorizable. \end{lemma}

-\textit{Proof.} The group $G$ is the semidirect product $G=V\rtimes Q_8$ of an elementary abelian group $V=\gr(a,b)$ of order $9$ with the group of quaternions $Q_8=\gr(x,y)$ of order $8$.
-Exactly the same reasoning as in Lemma \ref{lemma_72-6} shows that it is sufficient to construct a $(3,2,2,2,3)$-factorization of $G$.
-As in Lemma \ref{lemma_48-1}, let $K[G]$ be a group algebra of $G$ over a field $K$.
+\begin{proof} The group $G$ is the semidirect product $G=V\rtimes Q_8$ of an elementary abelian group $V=\gr(a,b)$ of order $9$ with the quaternion group $Q_8=\gr(x,y)$ of order $8$.
+Let $H=\gr(a,b,x)$.
+Then $H$ has index $2$ in $G$.
+Writing $c=a^2b$, we have $xax^{-1}=c$ and $xcx^{-1}=a^{-1}$, so $H=\gr(a,c,x)$ is isomorphic to the group from Lemma \ref{lemma_36-2}.
+Hence $H$ is multifold-factorizable.
+Therefore, by Corollary \ref{corollary_prime_index}, it is sufficient to construct a $(3,2,2,2,3)$-factorization of $G$.
+Using the notation introduced at the beginning of the section, we compute in $K[G]$.
 We prove that